-James Bradley is an award-winning author and critic.
-His books include the novels Wrack, The Resurrectionist, Clade and The Penguin Book of the Ocean, as well as the best-selling YA novels, The Silent Invasion and The Buried Ark.
+James Bradley is an author and critic.
+His books include the novels Wrack, The Deep Field, The Resurrectionist, Clade and Ghost Species, a book of poetry, Paper Nautilus, and The Penguin Book of the Ocean.
+His first book of non-fiction, Deep Water, will be published in 2024.

 Tamar Chnorhokian is associate director of Sweatshop.
 She completed a communications degree in writing and publishing at Western Sydney University in 2004.
 Her debut novel is The Diet Starts on Monday (Sweatshop 2014).
 She is the recipient of the 2016 Copyright Agency WestWords Western Sydney Emerging Writers’ Fellowship and is currently developing her second work […]